Ghaderpour/Alps/README.md

 ### Pre-processed-Datasets.zip

 This folder contains the pre-processed datasets used in this study.
-In other words, in contains the monthly ecoregion-averaged datasets (2000–2025).
+In other words, this folder contains the monthly ecoregion-averaged datasets (2000–2025).

 The following excel files contain ecoregion-averaged monthly observations for each calendar month from 2000 to 2025:
   * MODIS_SnowCover_Alps.xlsx